Golden Ball Tavern Events

 The exhibit will recall the story of General Gage's spies who visited the Tavern in 1775, explore examples of espionage on both sides, and examine the many ways of spying that were used during the American Revolution.

-This interesting and lively talk is presented by The Golden Ball Tavern Museum and the Friends of the Josiah Smith Tavern.
+This talk was presented by The Golden Ball Tavern Museum and the Friends of the Josiah Smith Tavern.

 (Image of Golden Ball Tavern Museum’s original taproom).